bhk/scam/reference.md

 The type name that follows `data` has no significance except to distinguish its record values from those of other record types.
 It will not appear elsewhere in your SCAM program.
-For example, `(data A (Ctor a))` and `(data B (Ctor a))` define two different constructors that produce different types of records.
-When a constructor is mentioned in an expression, the meaning of the constructor depends on the lexical scope in effect where it is referenced.
+For example, `(data A (Ctor a))` and `(data B (Ctor a))` define two different constructors that have the same name (`Ctor`) but produce different types of records.
+When a constructor is named in an expression, the meaning of the name depends on the lexical scope in effect where it is referenced.
 Here is an example that defines two different `Orange` constructors, one a member of `data Fruit` and one a member of `data Color`:

     > (data Fruit (Apple) (Orange))
     > (define (is-fruit fr)